1. Introduction

 PHI Data is never used to train or improve CarePilot’s AI models.

-Under our Business Associate Agreements, and in accordance with 45 C.F.R. § 164.514, CarePilot may use properly de-identified data to improve its services.
+However, in accordance with 45 C.F.R. § 164.514(b)(2) (the HIPAA Safe Harbor de-identification standard) and as expressly permitted under our Business Associate Agreements (BAAs), CarePilot may create and use properly de-identified data to enhance and improve its services.

 CarePilot operates exclusively on HIPAA‑compliant Amazon Web Services (AWS) infrastructure located in the United States.